Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

 Wait, you read 5 !

-There is an abstract level based on a feature similar to the Object/Url Name Pattern.
+There is a transversal abstract level based on a feature similar to the Object/Url Name Pattern.

 At each level mentioned above, you can set a "defaut_pattern" value.